In this post, I will review languages similar to Turkish and the degree of mutual intelligibility and grammatical similarity.

 4. Uralic Languages and Hungarian Language

-Estonian, Hungarian, Finnish, and other Uralic languages have similar grammatical concepts.
+Estonian, Hungarian, Finnish, and Turkic languages have similar grammatical concepts.

 For these reasons, some linguists theorize that Turkish and Uralic languages are similar and have a common ancestry.

 This theory is widely criticized.
 Hungary, on the other hand, is a different story.